Anti-Doping Essential Information

 Scottish Rugby has in place a set of anti-doping rules that all players, coaches and player support personnel must abide by (Scottish Domestic Regulation 21: Anti-Doping).
 Scottish Rugby’s anti-doping rules are consistent with the WADA Code and World Rugby’s Regulation 21 on Anti-Doping.

-All those within the Scottish Rugby Union’s jurisdiction are required to comply with these Regulations.
+All those within the Scottish Rugby Union’s jurisdiction are required to comply with the WADA Code, World Rugby Regulation 21 and SDR 21.1.

 What is Strict Liability?